elementor/hello-theme-child/README.md

 ### [MEGA MENU]
 **How to set up**
 1. Create a WP Menu.
-2. Add a <code>class</code> "mega-menu" to specific menu item as trigger.
+2. Add a <code>class</code> "mega-menu prevented" to specific menu item as trigger.
 3. Create an elementor section as your mega menu with <code>class</code> and <code>ID</code>.
 	- <code>class</code> = mega-menu
 	- <code>ID</code> = Use the label used in the WP menu trigger.
 E.g "Services".